OPEN A NEW BUSINESS IN PATTAYA

 J & E can provide everything you need to run a successful business in Thailand and keep it going, leaving you time to think about the day to day running of your business and concentrate on making money.

-J & E can help you register your business, notify the tax authorities you have a new company, notify the revenue department and obtain you tax ID for your business.
+J & E can help you register your business, notify the tax authorities you have a new company, notify the revenue department and obtain your tax ID for your business.
 When your business takes off we can also help if you need to register for VAT.

-The team at J & E Business services can take all of the requirements for you giving you peace of mind that everything is done, registered and legal, leaving you with the time to concentrate on growing your new venture.
+The team at J & E Concierge Business services can take all of the requirements for you giving you peace of mind that everything is done, registered and legal, leaving you with the time to concentrate on growing your new venture.

 J & E can help you choose which type of company start up is right for your business in Pattaya, whether it be as a Sole Trader, Partnership, Limited company or Public company or a Joint Venture.